Charles McArther Emmanuel: Career

 Initially, Emmanuel pursued a career in the timber trade.
-He then established and commanded the Anti-Terrorist Unit (ATU) to serve as his father's personal security force.
-According to US prosecutors, when in Liberia, Emmanuel headed the "Demon Forces", a paramilitary, anti-terrorism security unit for Charles Taylor.
+He then established and commanded the Anti-Terrorist Unit (ATU) to serve as his father's security force.
+According to U.S. prosecutors, when in Liberia, Emmanuel headed the "Demon Forces", a paramilitary, anti-terrorism security unit for Charles Taylor.

-Between 1999 and 2002, Emmanuel murdered at least three men and committed gruesome acts of torture in Liberia.
-The acts of torture he committed or was complicit in includes beating, burning, jabbing, electrocution and mutilation, especially of the genitals, shoveling stinging ants into people's bodies, forcing people to rape each other as he watched and laughed, forcing them to eat cigarette butts, and forcing them to drink urine.
+Between 1999 and 2002, Emmanuel murdered at least four men, three of whom he shot, and another whom he ordered killed, and committed gruesome acts of torture in Liberia.
+The acts of torture he committed or was complicit in include beating, burning, jabbing, electrocution, and mutilation, especially of the genitals, shoveling stinging ants into people's bodies, forcing people to rape each other as he watched and laughed, forcing them to eat cigarette butts, and forcing them to drink urine.

 Arrest and trial

 In 2006, Emmanuel was placed under arrest at Miami International Airport after flying from Trinidad to Miami.
 He carried a passport that he received after falsifying his father's name on the application.
 The Domestic Security Section of the United States Department of Justice accused Emmanuel of passport fraud.
 That December, he pleaded guilty and was sentenced to 11 months in prison.
 Around the same time, he was then charged for participating in torture in Liberia.
-Emmanuel's trial was the first case where a US citizen was prosecuted under a 1994 law that prohibits American citizens from participating in torture outside of the United States.
+Emmanuel's trial was the first case where a U.S. citizen was prosecuted under a 1994 law that prohibits American citizens from participating in torture outside of the United States.
 Emmanuel was incarcerated at FDC Miami.
 Emmanuel rejected an offer to plead guilty in exchange for leniency.